mathlover3/BoplMapMaker/Lua Api Docs.md

 none SpawnExplosion(number posX, number posY, number scale)

-type can be the following: "grass", "snow", "ice", "space", "slime" if it isnt one of those it will throw a error. only if the type is slime does R, G, B and A mater
+type can be the following: "grass", "snow", "ice", "space", "slime", "robot" if it isnt one of those it will throw a error. only if the type is slime does R, G, B and A mater
 R, G, B and A are numbers between 0 and 1.
 Platform SpawnBoulder(number posX, number posY, number scale, number StartVelX, number StartVelY, number StartAngularVelocity, string type, number R, number G, number B, number A)